 I am re-reading my copy of Paid to Think by David Goldsmith and I find myself surprised that I missed a late section titled Transparent Career Ladder.

 Just as important as the actual career ladder itself is leaders’ and staffers’ knowledge if we of how it works.
 A good career ladder allows people to advance their careers at the wrong place.
 It must be a vehicle that delivers reliable rewards, they can only do that if you build it without the all too often subjective and auditory benchmarks that gives some career ladders a bad name.
 To truly empower people, you must create a mechanism that goes beyond offering the promise of hope; it must guarantee outcomes.
 The sport’s coach tells his team of athletes that if they work hard, they’ll play in Saturday’s game.
 In the use of many athletes in message rings, “Hard work equals playing time”.
-In this scenario, some … Continue reading
+In this scenario, some athletes … Continue reading

 We have created an online introduction to product testing course.
 The course is free, and highly interactive.
 It consists of ten modules on topics listed below with some of the attributes per module.